-Whenever we see modern militaries, we’re witnessing industrialized production and movement of things a scale that is difficult to comprehend.
-Whether its the engineering that goes into feeding deployed troops or the rollout of new Army Greens to American service members, militaries represent a centralization of logistic and productive capacity that doesn’t exist anywhere else.
-But centralization isn’t always efficient or timely, and so there are inevitably surpluses of things, or things in certain places, that must be addressed.
-There is always something left behind.
+Whenever we see modern militaries, we’re witnessing industrialized production and movement of things on a scale that is difficult to comprehend.
+Whether it’s the engineering that goes into feeding deployed troops or the rollout of new Army Greens to American service members, militaries represent a centralization of logistic and productive capacity that doesn’t exist anywhere else.
+But centralization isn’t always efficient or timely.
+Something is always left behind and this inevitable surplus of things must be addressed.

-This is an essay that tries to make sense of these martial leftovers as not just physical artifacts, but also psychological ones.
-Psychological damage that bounces around as reminders of conflict both actual and in potentia — free radicals in our apocalyptic imagination.
-I call this Speculative Surplus, and this is a first attempt to describe it, or rather start at mapping out where areas to explore.
+This is an essay that tries to make sense of these martial leftovers, as not just physical artifacts, but also psychological ones.
+Psychological damage that bounces around as a reminder of conflict, both actual and in potentia — free radicals in our apocalyptic imagination that then feeds into what we create.
+I call this Speculative Surplus, and this is a first attempt to describe it, or rather a start at mapping out which areas to explore.

-I’ve been wearing mostly military inspired or direct military surplus for years.
+I’ve been wearing mostly military inspired clothes or actual military surplus for years.
 When I was a student, it was cheap, accessible, and a common thing in Toronto.
 Later, it was an aesthetic I unconsciously carried on with, not thinking about it too critically.
 But when I was a civilian specialist working at the Pentagon, I became self-conscious of this quotidian uniform.
-To put it bluntly, wandering down E ring in a Buzz Rickson A2 with the Army Air Force logo painted on the shoulder just didn’t real right, nor did wearing a thrifted Canadian Navy sweater.
-But that said, my style —such as it was was — was just that: my style.
-Formed from unconscious influences and explicit designs on thrift, performance, tribe, and reduction; I’d found something that was not uniform, but rather was a patchwork of uniforms.
+To put it bluntly, wandering down E ring in a Buzz Rickson A2 with the Army Air Force logo painted on the shoulder just didn’t feel right, nor did wearing a thrifted Canadian Navy sweater.
+But that said, my style was just that: my style.
+Formed from unconscious influences and explicit designs on thrift, performance, tribe, and reduction; I’d found something that was not uniform, but rather a patchwork of uniforms.

-There’s a risk in dressing in such militarized styles though — or really any homogenized set of clothes: that one’s style will become costume.
-Techwear — a style built around technical fabrics and functional apparel using cities as the extreme environment for which they’re designed — is an example of this with its merger of special forces and snowboarding.
-As an Acronym fan myself, the line between dressing as Mall Ninja Team 6 vs a well considered streetwear outfit is narrow.
+There’s a risk in dressing in such militarized styles though, or really any homogenized set of clothes: that one’s style will become a costume.
+Techwear — a style built around technical fabrics and functional apparel — is an example of this, with its merger of special forces and snowboarding.
+As an Acronym fan myself, the line between dressing as Mall Ninja Team 6 vs a well-considered streetwear outfit is narrow.

 Done well, techwear is an elegant statement on what it means to be a city dweller in an era of increasing extremes.
-Where climate change pummels megalopolises like Tokyo and New York; ambient surveillance becomes the norm for enforcing both corporate and governmental compliance in those zones — teacher is the synthetic armour with which we engage the collapsing anthroposcene.
+Where climate change pummels megalopolises like Tokyo and New York; ambient surveillance becomes the norm for enforcing both corporate and governmental compliance in those zones — techwear is the synthetic armour with which we engage the collapsing Anthropocene.
 It also looks good most of the time.
-Here’s a tangible example of a natural techwear fit: technical details borrowed from military and outdoor influences, softened with sneakers and a cap, and a well considered silhouette.
+Here’s an example of a natural techwear fit: technical details borrowed from military and outdoor influences, softened with sneakers and a cap, and a well considered silhouette.

 This is not so great.
 I’d more readily frame this as maximalist cosplay with a fascistic bent.

 Such fantasist apparel can often represent a kind of speculation about what different worlds might exist if only X and Y were true.
 Techwear represents some branch of our timeline where such tactical and technical apparel becomes necessary — a world where both climate and governance has collapsed.
-An adjacent style is Gorpcore, which is composed of brightly coloured fleeces and insulators borrowed from alpinist communities finding their home in the urban milieu.
-It suggests a more hopeful variety of techwear whereby to thrive in extremes is to do so in comfort.
+An adjacent style is Gorpcore, which is composed of brightly coloured fleeces and insulators, borrowed from alpinist communities, finding their home in the urban milieu.
+It suggests a more hopeful variety of techwear where to thrive in extremes is to do so in comfort.

-Each of these timelines carry their own constraints though, which serve to construct and limit those worlds towards recognizable definition.
-The fact that a techwear fit is identifiable from a gorpcore fit and is identifiable from a normcore fit is frankly incredible, even if that identification takes place within affinity groups familiar enough with the brands that demarcate these stylistic borders.
+Each of these timelines carries its own constraints though, which serve to construct and limit those worlds towards recognizable definition.
+The fact that a techwear fit is identifiable from a gorpcore fit or a normcore fit is frankly incredible, even if that identification takes place within affinity groups familiar enough with the brands that demarcate these stylistic borders.
 Our capacity to construct taxonomies of style — and for individuals to both consciously and unconsciously adhere to those styles — is a remarkable quality in and of itself, and speaks to some deeper quality of the temporal and tribal core that dressing oneself represents.

 Each of these styles emerges from a historical and material detritus of past conflicts.
 And where it’s not war, it’s been the utilitarian output of workwear and global industrialization.
 Many branches of a healthy tree with deep and enduring roots.

-Let’s learn how to climb trees.
 Speculative design was what hooked me on the discipline of design.
 It’s a coherent set of tools and methods that empower the designer to explore many different alternative scenarios in a disciplined manner through tangible prototyping.
 Scenarios can be investigated, prodded, turned around, blown up, and reassembled.
 What’s left in that intentional chaos is often something both deeply foreign and compellingly familiar.
-Speculative Design felt purpose built for inquisitive people with a drive to build.
-It
+Speculative Design felt purpose-built for inquisitive people with a drive to build.

-Functionally, this is how the idea of Speculative Surplus came about — taking the imagination and engineering embedded in specific, fantasist styles and treating them as the surplus of a story already played out.
+Functionally, this is how the idea of Speculative Surplus came about — taking the imagination and engineering embedded in specific fantasist styles and treating the artifacts of those styles as the surplus of a story already played out.
 Taking a painfully real example, the war stories of Vietnam can be compelling, but it’s the reconstructed memories from the experience and stories of healing after that are more so (to me anyway).
 The counter cultural use of the M65 jacket of Vietnam — maybe worn with wide-whale cords and shaggy hair — meant taking a symbol of unimaginable industrial and military might and making it something new.
 Not divorced from its past, but recontextualized and intermingled with some fantasy and hope for a present that needed to move on.

 Speculative Surplus can’t be nostalgic, because the context where such a surplus was created is horrible.
 We have to emphatically and critically engage with the history and the speculation that gives rise to this style of dress in the first place.

 One of my favourite brands, Hamcus, is worth engaging with in this way.
-I’ve written about their design systems before, but the core takeaway is that they use specific, character driven narratives to drive each new season’s releases.
+I’ve written about their design systems before, but the core takeaway is that they use specific, character driven narratives for each new season’s releases.
 And their main story can be interpreted as an industrialized military fighting an insurrection perpetuating a refugee community’s flight.
-Their clothes are designed to reflect that: clean uniforms with structured lines and technical materials vs frayed edges and acid-dyed garments of mixed fabrics of those in flight.
+Their clothes are designed to reflect that: clean uniforms with structured lines and technical materials vs frayed edges and acid-dyed mixed-material garments of those in flight.

-Understanding that a jacket — whether a designer piece or not — has a history that can usually be traced backwards to specific models, specific times, and specific sides has significance.
+Understanding that a jacket has a history that can usually be traced backwards to specific models, specific times, and specific sides, has significance.
 And while we might be constructing our outfits in a combinatorial, remix-like way; those histories are not our own.

 Surplus emerges from a context where a resource was overproduced for the actual need, and that either a new understanding has been reached — or conditions have fundamentally changed.

-In the drawdown to the Vietnam war, the pervasiveness of US Army and marine uniforms in counter culture was notable and significant.
+In the drawdown to the Vietnam war, the pervasiveness of US Army and marine uniforms in counter culture was notable.

 For my generation, the dominant wars have been in the Middle East, albeit in two very different climates, in two very different countries.
-We’ve seen our flood of industrialized military surplus back into American and coalition countries — from local police wearing desert Multicam in urban environmentsand to the insanity of Mine Resistant Ambush Protecter vehicles being used by police against Black Lives Matter protestors.
+We’ve seen a flood of industrialized military surplus back into American and coalition countries — from local police wearing desert Multicam in urban environments to the insanity of Mine Resistant Ambush Protector vehicles being used by police against Black Lives Matter protestors.
 This reintroduction of militarized apparel changes things — it puts something in the air.
 It affects the aesthetics of a generation that adopts, rejects, queers, or fetishizes the artifacts of conflict that come home.

-The post-collapse, counter-surveillance aesthetic of the Italian brand GALL clothing is a good example of such a militarized-aesthetic to be coopted.
-Softened and maddening it.
+The post-collapse, counter-surveillance styles of the Italian brand GALL clothing is another good example of a militarized-aesthetic being coopted.
+Softening and maddening it.
 Shifting functionality into farce, while still providing utility and protection.
-If Gall becomes part of ones speculative surplus wardrobe, how does it co-exist alongside the irreverence of Online Ceramics or the domestic-utility, tactical-aesthetics of a microbrands like AMDUS Project?
-I’d rather a society where the voluminous pockets of the M65 held blunts, not bullets.
+If Gall becomes part of one’s speculative surplus wardrobe, how does it co-exist alongside the irreverence of Online Ceramics or the domestic-utility, tactical-aesthetics of microbrands like AMDUS Project?
+I’d rather live in a society where the voluminous pockets of the M65 held blunts, not bullets.

-War is evil.
-It’s sometimes necessary or even just, It’s often prudent, and it’s a habit humanity can’t seem to shake.
+War is a habit humanity can’t seem to shake.
 So long as there’s a reason for conflict, militaries and their material secretions will continue to suffuse society and its stylistic sensibilities.
 The trick is to imagine something better with what we have.
 Can we think more like Maharishi’s Hardy Blechman — tirelessly reconstructing and reimagining the conflict garments of the past into something softer, more critical, more peaceful?